 Food delivery services are a mediator between a hungry customer and a restaurant.
 Here is the scheme of how it works.

-Some big food corporations, like McDonald’s or KFC, also built their own delivery apps that work with their restaurants only.
+Some big food corporations, like McDonald’s or KFC, also built their own delivery apps that work only with their restaurants.
 It might be useful when a customer knows exactly what they want, but having a wide choice of restaurants is much more interesting, right?

 How to build a delivery app that makes money?

 There are a few monetization options used by major companies, as well as small delivery food services.
-Here we list the 3 most popular models:
+Here, we list the three most popular models:

 Commission fee

-Expensive commission can be fatal to small local restaurants, and to prevent them looking elsewhere, we advise considering all parties’ interests, come up with a reasonable fee and look at other sources of income for a delivery app.
+Expensive commission can be fatal to small local restaurants, and to prevent them from looking elsewhere, we advise considering all parties’ interests, coming up with a reasonable fee, and looking at other sources of income for a delivery app.

 Delivery fee